ROCm/MIOpen/README.md

 MIOpen provides an optional pre-compiled kernels package to reduce the startup latency.
 These precompiled kernels comprise a select set of popular input configurations and will expand in future release to contain additional coverage.

+Note that all compiled kernels are locally cached in the folder `$HOME/.cache/miopen/`, so the performance impact will only apply to the first execution of a new compute kernel.
+There is no startup time penalty on subsequent runs.

 To install the kernels package for your GPU architecture, use the following command:

 ```